Surgical Nurse

 Becoming a Surgical Nurse requires education, clinical experience, and specialized training.
 Here are the steps to pursue this healthcare career:

 - Earn a Nursing Degree.
-Complete an Associate Degree in Nursing (ADN) or Bachelor of Science in Nursing (BSN).
+Complete an Associate of Science in Nursing (ASN) or Bachelor of Science in Nursing (BSN).
 A BSN is often preferred for advanced and specialized roles in surgical nursing.

 - Pass the NCLEX-RN.
 Obtain your nursing license by passing the National Council Licensure Examination for Registered Nurses (NCLEX-RN).